AllenSWDB/allenswdb.github.io/databook/physiology/ephys/np-ultra/npultra-psychedelics.md

-# The Neural Basis of Psychedelic Action
+# Neuropixels Ultra & Psychedelics

 The Neuropixels Ultra & Psychedelics project uses ultra-high-density neuropixels electrophysiology to probe the effects of modulating serotonergic signaling on population-scale neural activity in the cortex using the psychedelic compount psilocybin.